ryanxingql/powerqe/README.md

 # PowerQE: An Open Framework for Quality Enhancement of Compressed Visual Data

-:running: An **unified** framework for training/testing blind/non-blind fidelity/perception-oriented **quality enhancement** approaches for compressed images/videos based on PyTorch.
+:muscle: An **unified** framework for training/testing blind/non-blind fidelity/perception-oriented **quality enhancement** approaches for compressed images/videos based on PyTorch.

 :hammer_and_wrench: Support now: